 “ First of all sonny, just how goddamn old do you think I am?” he said with a touch of scorn.
 "My childhood, a typical childhood.
 Mother, father.
 Nothing out of the ordinary.
 What did they call me?
 Precocious, that was it.
 Quite the novelty," he coughed.

-“Weissmuller, Crabbe, they were long before my time.
+“Weissmuller, Crabbe, they were gone long before my time.
 Never met them, hear that Johnny Sheffield boy was a real prick.
 Used to tease the talent.
 I worked with Ron Ely, the sixties Tarzan.
 Bloom was off the whole franchise by then.
 Agent told me to ask for residuals instead of an episode fee.
 Real mistake on my part, but who knew?
 Nothing went anywhere.
 Ely was a lunk who couldn’t yodel worth a crap and most of the kids opted for Daktari.
 Clarence the Crosseyed lion.
 Knew him well.
 Drank like a fish.”

 The chimp pulled out a pencil and started working on an unfinished crossword on the table, seemingly forgetting me for a moment.
 He had donned his gray bifocals and peered at me over the top, “Let’s see five letters, fourth letter l, genus of owls.”

 I shook my head wordlessly, offering no help, biology and taxonomy never being much of my game.
 “Ulula, that works, doesn’t it?
 You know how hard it is to work a pencil without an opposable thumb?”
 “The chimp that you want is Mr. Jiggs, kid.
 He worked on the original Tarzan the Ape Man, all the way through the New York Adventure.
 I knew him.
 A real gentleman.
 But now he’s gone, like the rest of them.
 Long gone.”

 “Course Jiggs and Jiggs Jr. had their stand ins as well for the tough work.
 Harry and Zippy and C.J..
 Wouldn’t do the tough stunts.
 Got all showbiz.
 Can’t blame them, plus them having the gout and all.
-It was different in the studio system, we had real stars back then and the networks and studios knew how to take care of them properly.”
+It was different in the studio system, we had real stars back then and the networks and studios knew how to take care of the talent properly.”